-Failure to comply with any regulation outlined in this handbook may result in enforcement actions.
+Failure to comply with any regulation outlined in this Handbook may result in enforcement actions.
 The procedures for enforcing rules and any associated fines vary with the rule and the violation.

-1. All Rules except as modified by separate enforcement procedures.

-- a) PM will investigate the validity of the complaint within 3 business days. - b) If valid, PM will immediately contact homeowner (by phone, text or in person) and attempt to resolve amicably.
-If unsuccessful, or unable to contact after two attempts within 24 hours, - c) PM will, within 2 business days after the last attempt, deliver a written notice to the owner advising the nature of the complaint, the penalties for violations, the right of the owner to appeal to the Board in writing and giving an appropriate time frame for correction.
-PM shall add the violation to his log to be reported at the next regular meeting of the board.
+- 1. All Rules except as modified by separate enforcement procedures. - a) PM will investigate the validity of the complaint within 3 business days. - b) If valid, PM will immediately contact Homeowner with a courtesy call or in person and attempt to resolve amicably.
+If unsuccessful, or unable to contact after two attempts within 24 hours, - c) PM will, within 2 business days after the last attempt, send a written notice to the Owner advising the nature of the complaint, the penalties for violations, the right of the Owner to appeal to the Board in writing and giving an appropriate time frame for correction.
+PM shall add the violation to Buildium to be reported at the next regular meeting of the Board.
 This constitutes a first violation.

-- i.
-Notice shall be hand delivered or sent via email and/or by first class US mail with delivery confirmation. - d) If not remedied in the time given (or if violation is repeated), PM shall immediately send a second written notice to offender imposing the fine listed below with a new time limit for correction. - i. \$100 for a first violation - ii. \$250 for a second or further violations of the same rule - (a) An additional violation shall be

-(i) An additional occurrence after the initial violation is corrected, whether or not a fine was imposed or(ii) Failure to correct the previous violation within the allowed time.

-- e) The Board may take additional action at its next regular meeting as listed, giving reasonable advance written notice to the Homeowner. - i.
-Cure violation by contractor including removal or confiscation of offending items if appropriate, and bill cost to homeowner. - ii.
-Any other fine or action deemed appropriate in view of the severity and circumstances of the offense. - f) Electronic copies of all written notices shall be promptly sent to the Secretary and the Bookkeeper.
-Upon receipt, Bookkeeper shall immediately prepare and send an invoice for any fines imposed.
-Payment shall be due 30 days from the date of the PM's notice. - g) The Homeowner may appeal the decision by a written request to the Board within 30 days of any notice given.
+- d) If not remedied in the time given (or if violation is repeated), PM shall immediately send a second written notice to offender imposing the fine listed below and "assess" a fine via the "Violations" section of Buildium and forward to the Bookkeeper with a new time limit for correction. - i. \$100 for a first violation - ii. \$250 for a second or further violations of the same rule - (a) An additional violation shall be - (i) An additional occurrence after the initial violation is corrected, whether or not a fine was imposed or - (ii) Failure to correct the previous violation within the allowed time. - e) The Board may take additional action at its next regular meeting as listed, giving reasonable advance written notice to the Homeowner. - i.
+Cure violation by contractor including removal or confiscation of offending items if appropriate, and bill cost to Homeowner. - ii.
+Any other fine or action deemed appropriate in view of the severity and circumstances of the offense. - f) Electronic copies of all written notices will be maintained under the Buildium portal as a "Violation".
+Upon receipt of the notice of assessment from the PM, the Bookkeeper shall immediately prepare and send an invoice for any fines imposed.
+Payment shall be due 30 days from the date of the PM's notice. - g) The Homeowner may appeal the decision by submitting a written request to the Board via Buildium or the Contact Us Form within 30 days of any notice given.
 The Board will reconsider the matter at its next regular meeting.
-Its decision at that time shall be considered final.

-2. Parking Rules.
-Violations of the parking rules in section II of this handbook are subject to the above enforcement actions for All Rules except:

-- a) PM will investigate validity of complaint within 1 business day. - b) If a violator cannot be contacted within 24 hours or refuses to comply within 30 minutes of notification by PM, vehicle may be towed.(Decision to tow will be made by PM and will be based on nature of offense, whether it is a repeat offense and other relevant factors.) - i.
-If the vehicle is towed, delivery of required notice from 1C above shall be a notice hand delivered and/or left on violators door (if known) and sent by email and shall include the name of the towing service.
+Its decision at that time shall be considered final. - 2.
+Parking Rules.
+Violations of the parking rules in section II of this Handbook are subject to the above enforcement actions for All Rules except: - a) PM will investigate validity of complaint within 1 business day. - b) If a violator cannot be contacted within 24 hours or refuses to comply within 30 minutes of notification by PM, vehicle may be towed.
+(Decision to tow will be made by PM and will be based on nature of offense, whether it is a repeat offense and other relevant factors.) - i.
+If the vehicle is towed, delivery of required notice from 1c above shall be a notice, hand delivered and/or left on violators door (if known) and sent by email and shall include the name of the towing service.
 PM shall remain on site during towing.
-Owner is responsible for towing cost and fines shown above. - ii.
+Owner is responsible for towing cost and fines shown above.

+ii.
 If vehicle is not towed, notice may include affixing an appropriate notice to the vehicle's windshield in addition to required written notice from paragraph 1c.